 Avian Adventures cages sometimes carry a price premium, but for me, this shelf is worth $50 alone.
 I later wrote an article about adding your own shelf to a rolling bird cage.

 I would say they were as nice as the metal rolling casters that come with some HQ cages and definitely better than the usual plastic casters.

-One downside is a limited selection of models and they tend to be for medium birds like cockatiels and larger.
-The Lorro Flight Cage, which is their lowest quality cage in my opinion, is possibly suitable for budgies.
+- There is a limited selection of models and they tend to be for birds like cockatiels and larger.
+The Lorro Flight Cage, their lowest quality cage, in my opinion, is possibly suitable for budgies.

-Dollar for dollar, though, this is best bird cage I’ve ever bought.
+Dollar for dollar, though, this is the best birdcage I’ve ever bought.
 And I’ve bought a lot!